Bartapapa/legend/docs/pages/traits.md

 <details markdown="1">
 <summary><b>23.
 Hard to kill</b></summary>
 You aren't penalized by your current number of Wounds when you attempt to Stabilize.
-Bonus item: Toothmarked leather belt
+Bonus item: Toothmarked leather belt (if you bite on it, you have a boon on any roll to resist pain effects)

 +1 Might.
 </details>